HansGungadeen/TaskFlow---Task-Management-System/progress-log.md

 # start chat like this
 - read the current project and get up to speed on all the feature implemented, and check my supabase database schema for a better understanding of how the project backend works. i have also given you access to my browser.

+# github push chat
+- write me a github title and description based on all the changes we did since the begining of the chat

 # run dev
 - npm run dev